Submissions

 Author Guidelines

-Open Access: AJHECE provides open access to its content on the principle that making research freely available to the public and scholarly community supports a greater global knowledge exchange.
-There are no manuscript submissions or processing charges associated with the AJHECE.
+Open Access: AJHECE provides open access to its content on the principle that making research freely available to the public and scholarly community supports a greater global exchange of knowledge.
+There are no manuscript submission nor processing charges associated with the AJHECE.

 Where available, URLs for the references have to be provided.
 Text, 1.5 spaced; 12 point font either Times New Roman or Arial; employ italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables should be placed in the text and clearly marked.